 #4 Single Feature MVP

-If you start to read the “about us” sections of successful applications, you will find that many relate that their first mistake was to make too many features.
+Once you start to read the “about us” sections of a successful applications, you will find that many emphasize their first mistake was they made too many features.

-In their Signal To Noise blog 37 Signals points out the value of simplicity:
+In their Signal To Noise post, blog 37 Signals points out the value of simplicity:

 The key is to restate any hard problem that requires a lot of software into a simple problem that requires much less.
 You may not be solving exactly the same problem but that’s alright.
 Solving 80% of the original problem for 20% of the effort is a major win.
 The original problem is almost never so bad that it’s worth five times the effort to solve it.

 You can’t be everything to everybody.

 Some of the most successful applications started out with a simple feature.
 Like Google and Dropbox.
 In fact, these two remain relatively the same since their launched.

 The point that this MVP type wants to say to you, dear reader, is that if you can’t find that one killer feature that can stand on its own, adding more features will not make the product any better.